Ecuador

 Overview

-Ecuador maintains both HIV-specific laws and general criminal provisions which may be used to punish those living with HIV.
+Ecuador maintains both an HIV-specific statute and general criminal provisions which may be used to punish those living with HIV.
+However, we are not aware of any HIV cases in Ecuador to date.

-Article 11 states that any person who knows they have HIV and who “in a conscious and voluntarily way” transmits HIV to another person shall be criminally liable for the damage caused.
+Article 11 states that any person who knows they have HIV and who ‘in a conscious and voluntarily way’ transmits HIV to another person shall be criminally liable for the damage caused.
+The exact penalty available is not known, and we are not aware of any prosecutions under this provision.

-Article 48 contains a number of aggravating circumstances for offences against sexual and reproductive integrity, integrity and personal freedom.
-One such circumstance is where the victim is infected with a serious, incurable or fatal disease.
+Furthermore, Article 48 contains a number of aggravating circumstances for offences against ‘sexual and reproductive integrity, integrity and personal freedom’.
+One such circumstance is where the victim contracts a ‘serious, incurable or fatal disease’.
+This might be applied in cases of sexual assault which result in HIV transmission, for instance.

 Laws